Museum of the Western Han Dynasty Mausoleum of the Nanyue King

 Guangzhou Bus / Metro Search

-* Visitors can get free entry to the museum on Wednesday of the third week in each month as well as the second Saturday of June (National Cultural Heritage Day).
+* Visitors can get free entry to the museum on Wednesday of the third week in each month except in June.
+On the second Saturday of June (National Cultural Heritage Day), visitors can enter the museum for free.

 * The museum is closed on Feb.
 28th and Aug.
 31th.